mcguffin/wp-github-installer/README.md

 Plugin Developers
 -----------------
-Installation process should work with any github hosted wordpress plugin, as long as
+Installation and auto update should work with any github hosted wordpress plugin, as long as
  - The main plugin file is located in the root directory
  - The Plugin URI points to the github repository.